 Contact local publishers and printers who often publish vanity books for local people who want to publish a book, often of local interest, to sell locally.
 Such writers will welcome a professional typist to not only do this professionally but to proof read their manuscript.
 I often read locally published books and am appalled by the common spelling and grammatical errors.
 It seems the printers do only that - print the book without correcting any errors.
 A good typist should be able to communicate with the writer and the printer to help them produce a well read and presented vanity published book which can only help increase sales.
 Your services will help the writer sell more books, so do make money from home typing jobs and charge a professional fee.

 This is an open opportunity and with a bit of research, some local advertising and using The Writers' & Artists' Yearbook 2013 you should secure regular employment which should expand through word of mouth.
 Do the small ones whilst waiting for larger ones because these soon add up and may lead to more word of mouth employment.
 Who knows the student whose thesis you typed out one year may write a book one day and may need a typist.
 Consider placing an advert in your local newspaper offering your services as a professional typist and or proof reader.
 A small advert need only cost less than your first assignment and gets you known locally.
 Some colleges and universities may have an internal newsletter, paper or bulletin board you could advertise on, sometimes for free but certainly a lot cheaper than newspaper advertising fees.

 You may also find the proofreading page useful as a source of additional income.

 Repetitive Strain Injury

-Other lessons may include help and tips to avoid a repetitive strain injury (RSI), a guide to the home row, ie the keyboard keys of A S D F J K and L, which fingers to use for which keys on the keyboard or typewriter, a guide to punctuation, numbers and symbols and finger exercises.
+Other lessons may include help and tips to avoid an RSI, a guide to the home row, ie the keyboard keys of A S D F J K and L, which fingers to use for which keys on the keyboard, a guide to punctuation, numbers and symbols and finger exercises.

 By being able to touch type efficiently and quickly you can secure more employment.